Diksha-Rathi/diksha-rathi.github.io/_posts/2017-01-27-bit-manipulation.markdown

 tags: [Programming]
 ---

+Below, I have compiled a 2- minute quick read for solving programming challenges based on Bit Manipulation.

 * The bitwise XOR of numbers which occur even number of times will always be zero.

 * To find the number of set bits in a number X, bitwise AND X and X-1.
 The number of times this operation is successful gives the number of set bits.